High School Students

 - Rigor of high school curriculum, including Advanced Placement, International Baccalaureate, or any college-level courses completed;

-All applicants were notified via e-mail regarding selection decisions the week of February 1, 2020.
-If you did not receive a notification, please check your spam/junk inbox and then reach out to us at email@example.com.
+All Honors acceptance decisions will be sent via e-mail by no later than February 1, 2024.
+We will notify candidates of their acceptance status on a rolling basis from November through February.
+If you apply and do not receive a notification, please check your spam/junk inbox first, and then reach out to us at firstname.lastname@example.org.
 Students selected for the Honors Program must maintain a minimum 3.35 university GPA and enroll in Honors courses each academic year.
 To apply online, visit http://louisville.edu/admissions/apply/honors.

 Honors Incoming Freshman Profile